eelcodijkstra/pjs0/_lessons/les4.md

 layout: lesson
 ---

-## Programmeren in JavaScript - Les 4
+## Programmeren in JavaScript - Les 4: herhaling

 Dit is de vierde les in Programmeren in Javascript.
 Naast deze tutorials is er een uitleg via XXX.